yshestakov/container-openldap/README.md

 	If you want to set this variable at docker run command add the tag `#PYTHON2BASH:` and convert the yaml in python:

-		docker run --env LDAP_REPLICATION_HOSTS="#PYTHON2BASH:['ldap://ldap.example.org','ldap://ldap2.example.org']" --detach averbeck/openldap:latest
+		docker run --env LDAP_REPLICATION_HOSTS="#PYTHON2BASH:['ldap://ldap.example.org','ldap://ldap2.example.org']" --detach quay.io/yshestakov/openldap:latest

 	To convert yaml to python online: https://yaml-online-parser.appspot.com/

 Other environment variables:
 - **KEEP_EXISTING_CONFIG**: Do not change the ldap config.
 Defaults to `false`
     - if set to *true* with an existing database, config will remain unchanged.
       Image tls and replication config will not be run.
-The container can be started with LDAP_ADMIN_PASSWORD and LDAP_CONFIG_PASSWORD empty or filled with fake data.
+The container can be started with `LDAP_ADMIN_PASSWORD` and `LDAP_CONFIG_PASSWORD` empty or filled with fake data.
     - if set to *true* when bootstrapping a new database, bootstrap ldif and schema will not be added and tls and replication config will not be run.

 - **LDAP_REMOVE_CONFIG_AFTER_SETUP**: delete config folder after setup.
 Defaults to `true`
 - **LDAP_SSL_HELPER_PREFIX**: ssl-helper environment variables prefix.
-Defaults to `ldap`, ssl-helper first search config from LDAP_SSL_HELPER_* variables, before SSL_HELPER_* variables.
+Defaults to `ldap`, ssl-helper first search config from `LDAP_SSL_HELPER_*` variables, before `SSL_HELPER_*` variables.
 - **HOSTNAME**: set the hostname of the running openldap server.
 Defaults to whatever docker creates.
 - **DISABLE_CHOWN**: do not perform any chown to fix file ownership.
 Defaults to `false`
-- LDAP_OPENLDAP_UID: runtime docker user uid to run container as
+- `LDAP_OPENLDAP_UID`: runtime docker user uid to run container as
-- LDAP_OPENLDAP_GID: runtime docker user gid to run container as
+- `LDAP_OPENLDAP_GID`: runtime docker user gid to run container as

 ### Set your own environment variables